rammic/rammic.github.io/_posts/2015-07-28-hiding-secrets-in-android-apps.md

 # Summary

   The best way to protect secrets is to never reveal them.
 Compartmentalizing sensitive information and operations on your own backend server/service should always be your first choice.
-If you do have to consider a hiding scheme, you should do so with the realization that you can only make the reverse engineering process harder (i.e. not impossible) and you will add significant complication to the development, testing, and mantenance of your app in doing so.
+If you do have to consider a hiding scheme, you should do so with the realization that you can only make the reverse engineering process harder (i.e. not impossible) and you will add significant complication to the development, testing, and maintenance of your app in doing so.